-The remaining hours can be satisfied by a combination of other geophysics courses, as well as courses in geology, mathematics, and computer science depending on the student's major.
-Students must consult with the Department of Geophysics to have their sequence of courses approved before embarking on a minor program.
+The remaining 5 hours can be satisfied by a combination of other geophysics courses, as well as courses in geology, mathematics, and computer science depending on the student's major.
+Students must consult with the Department of Geophysics to have these remaining courses approved.
+Previous or concurrent experience in programming is strongly recommended but not required.